 Instead, you only buy things you have carefully thought about and decided will add value to your life.
 You start buying less and being more intentional about what you do buy.

 Your spending habits in general change after the minimalist mindset shift.
-You prioritize spending money on activities and experiences rather than buying more “stuff”.
+You might prioritize spending money on activities and experiences rather than buying more “stuff”.

-You stop seeing shopping as a hobby or a past time.
+You might stop seeing shopping as a hobby or a past time.
 And begin to look for new hobbies or past times that add value to your life, make you happy and aren’t focused on consumerism or acquiring more.

 3. Become a fierce and intentional gatekeeper about what you allow into your home and your life

 After all of your hard work decluttering, purging and minimizing your home, the last thing you want to do is fill it right back up with stuff.
-Knowing how much work it was to get rid of your excess stuff is excellent motivation to stop unnecessary items from coming into your home again in the first place.
+Knowing how much work it was to get rid of your excess stuff is excellent motivation to stop unnecessary items from coming into your home again, to begin with.

-You begin to pay more attention to what “stuff” is entering your home, and take on the role of a gatekeeper.
-Stopping unnecessary, unwanted or unneeded items from coming into your home in the first place.
+Making an effort to stop unnecessary, unwanted or unneeded items from coming into your home in the first place.
 Instead of letting them come into your home, being forced to deal with them and ultimately decluttering them later.

 4. Focus on owning less rather than decluttering more often